Cray-HPE/docs-csm/background/ncn_kernel.md

 safest value to set here that did not disrupt the state of the NCN.

 > ***NOTE*** When an NCN boots using a disk this parameter is not set (`ip` is removed), disk boots
-> will use the already stored image found in the squashFS storage.
+> will use the already stored image found in the SquashFS storage.

 For more information, see [dracut command line's network parameter definition][13].